sugaryourcoffee/monitoring/docs/ganglia.md

 * Git
 * tmux

-We asume that VirtualBox, Vagrant and Puppet (client/server) are already installed and setup.
+We assume that VirtualBox, Vagrant and Puppet (client/server) are already installed and setup.
 A walk through how to do this can be found at [Monitoring an Application with Nagios](https://github.com/sugaryourcoffee/monitoring/blob/master/docs/monitoring.md).